CarlosMay7/70-preguntas-js/README.md

 59. How to check if a certain property exists in an object?
 [Answer](https://youtu.be/5Ln1pqJmONA)
 60. What is AJAX?
 [Answer](https://youtu.be/ZQcEQWmNj04)
 61. What are the ways of making objects in JavaScript?
 [Answer](https://youtu.be/nJDHk3VNB8Y)
+62. What´s the difference between Object.seal and Object.freeze methods?
+[Answer](https://youtu.be/NVZA9A6Zayw)
+63.  what´s the difference between the in operator and and the hasOwnProperty method in objects?
+[Answer](https://youtu.be/CWwLSfLaEP0)
+64. What are the ways to deal with Asynchronous Code in JavaScript?
+[Answer](https://youtu.be/Jn1fyGNZNG0)
+65. What´s the difference between a function expression and functions declaration?
+[Answer](https://youtu.be/iDVBhU0DWp8)
+66. How many ways can function be invoked?
+[Answer](https://youtu.be/W0RlM6Z2Fc4)
+67. What is memoization and what´s the use it?
+[Answer](https://youtu.be/id31bz0alJY)
+68. Implement a memoization helper function Answer
+69. Why does typeof null return object?
+How to check if a value is null?
+Answer
+70. What does the new keyword do?
+Answer